rusic/documentation/widgets/v2/company-address.md

 # Company Address

-Add a company address widget to your template.
+Add a company address widget to your theme.

-You can add a company address widget to your template which contains the company address in the 'manage shared contact' section.
+You can add a company address widget to your theme which contains the company address in the 'manage shared contact' section.
 The widget can be later customised within the Editor.

 ## Examples

-To include a company address widget in your template you will need to add the following line:
+To include a company address widget in your theme you will need to add the following line:

 ## Basic usage